cloud-elements/devportal/docs/products/formulas/examples.md

 > **NOTE:** The `${crm.instance.id}` refers to a formula variable that will be assigned to a specific element instance when creating an instance of this formula.

 > **NOTE:** This trigger will listen for calls to `GET /hubs/crm/accounts` on the `${crm.instance.id}` element instance and then call the step named `step1`.

-> **NOTE:** When creating a formula using the Formula Builder UI, this JSON is abstracted and generated for you.

 ## Example `event` triggers: